Stick or Twist ? Stay or Leave Your Supplier

-Have you been sold to, then had the realisation that your elevated expectation was misplaced?
+Have you been sold to, then had the realisation that your expectation was totally misplaced?

-• Discuss with the supplier, who perhaps does not see the situation though your eyes, or
+- Discuss with the supplier, who perhaps does not see the situation through your eyes, or

-• Perhaps, twist – change your supplier, which is not always as easy as it first appears or
+- Perhaps, twist – change your supplier, which, is not always as easy as it first appears

 In recent months I have travelled the waters of a home renovation, thinking it was an easy path, something modest, certainly not a ‘Grand Design’.
 At times those waters seemed to range from dark, to murky and occasionally bright and clear.
 As the latter part of the project is fast approaching, I have been considering the lessons I have learned and how these not only apply to my situation, but life and indeed our business.

-Within this renovation there have been many areas of contention, thankfully not with my main contractor and project manager, who has picked me up from a rather wretched place and carried me along this build with careful consideration, but instead, with sub contractors, suppliers and even directly with manufacturers and all of them ones which I had chosen, (more on this in later blogs).
+Within this renovation there have been several areas of contention, thankfully not with my main contractor and project manager, who has picked me up from a rather wretched place and carried me along this build with careful consideration, but instead, with sub contractors, suppliers and even directly with manufacturers and all of them, suppliers which I had chosen, (more on this in other blogs).

 The cladding, expensive, marketed at the high end, fantastic to look at and a dream product.
-Yet, it let us down at every turn.
-Visits from the manufacturer and from a kind installer proved that the issues were widespread, yet to replace the product and use an alternative was too late, we have had to stick with it and try to ‘make the best’.
+Yet, it let us down at every turn at the outset.
+Visits from the manufacturer and additionally from a kind installer proved that the issues were not isolated to my property, yet to replace the product and use an alternative was too late, we had to stick with it and try to ‘make the best’.
 Stick, not ideal, but once invested sometimes you cannot change.

 Lets think about services, I was recommended a specialist to install a log burner with a back boiler, for my somewhat unique heating system.
-You couldn’t write the issues I experienced, what choice do I have – you need the stove signed off by a HETAS engineer, the problems had to be fixed.
-So independent consultants and a wonderful friend to the rescue and the boiler is signed off.
-After which, it has to be a Twist.
+You literally, could not write the issues I experienced, what choice did I have? – you need the stove signed off by a HETAS engineer, the problems had to be fixed.
+So an independent consultant and a wonderful friend to the rescue and the boiler was finally signed off.
+After which, it had to be a Twist.

 There are numerous other stories or issues which I have experienced along the last year which have made me consider why I would continue to use some suppliers, or choose to change.
 Often the change is hard, friendships, or associations have been formed, but a change is necessary, or in other circumstances, talking about service and finding a way through the difficulties is a sign that the relationship can improve and indeed grow back trust.